skip to content

 Research Interests

-Theoretical interests: realism; state theory; revolution theory; military sociology; sociology of intellectuals; classical and contemporary social theory.
+Theory: social interaction; realism; state theory; revolution theory; military sociology; sociology of intellectuals; classical and contemporary social theory.

-Method: comparative historical; institutionalism; ethnography.
+Method: historical sociology; comparative studies; institutionalism; ethnography.

 Teaching